We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Naturepedic mattresses are made with an organic latex made from the sap of a rubber tree.
 Latex is bouncy, breathable, and durable, providing pressure point relief and temperature regulation.

-Reviewers say that the Serenade is comfortable, supportive, and cooling.
-Many reviewers say that they would purchase from Naturepedic again based on their experience with this bed.
-Some reviewers did say that they wish there was a softer option.
+Reviewers say the Serenade is comfortable, supportive, and cooling.
+Many reviewers say they would purchase from Naturepedic again based on their experience with this bed.
+Some reviewers say they wish there was a softer option.

 Naturepedic EOS Series mattress collection